BaRatin-tools/BaRatinAGE/README.md

 ## Download and installation

 To download the latest version of **BaRatinAGE**, go to the page [https://github.com/BaRatin-tools/BaRatinAGE/releases/latest](https://github.com/BaRatin-tools/BaRatinAGE/releases/latest).
-Choose the .zip archive which matches your operating system (windows or linux): `BaRatinAGE-x.x.x_Windows.zip` or `BaRatinAGE-x.x.x_Linux.tar.gz`.
+Choose the .zip archive which matches your operating system (Windows or Linux): `BaRatinAGE-x.x.x_Windows.zip` or `BaRatinAGE-x.x.x_Linux.tar.gz`.

 **BaRatinAGE** doesn't require any installation.
-You simply need to unzip / uncompress the .zip archive in the repertory of your choice.
+You simply need to unzip / uncompress the .zip archive in the folder of your choice.

 ## Getting started